 Once this limit was achieved, a decade passed before a new generation of larger containerships was designed.
 Simultaneously, Panamax container ship designs were evolving to take maximum advantage of the canal’s limitation in beam width.
 These ships came to be known as Panamax Max.
 The original dimensions of the Panama Canal, built by the US Army Corps of Engineers, are similar to the dimensions of the US Inland Waterways locks, resulting in narrow and long ship design.

 C. Post Panamax I and II

-Once the Panamax threshold was breached, ship size quickly increased with capacities reaching 8,000 TEUs (Post Panamax II; “Sovereign Class”).
-Post Panamax containerships triggered an infrastructure challenge for many ports since they require deeper drafts (at least 43 feet) and highly efficient, but costly, portainers (ship-to-shore cranes) having wider reaches.
+Once the Panamax threshold was breached, ship size quickly increased, with capacities reaching 8,000 TEUs (Post Panamax II; “Sovereign Class”).
+Post-Panamax containerships triggered an infrastructure challenge for many ports since they require deeper drafts (at least 43 feet) and highly efficient, but costly, portainers (ship-to-shore cranes) having wider reaches.
 Draft constraints became a factor placing pressure on ports to dredge to accommodate post-Panamax containerships.

 D. Very Large Containership (VLCS)

 By 2006, the third generation of post-Panamax containerships came online when Maersk shipping line introduced a ship class with a capacity in the range of 11,000 to 14,500 TEUs; the Emma Maersk (E Class).
-They were dubbed Very Large Containerships since they are bigger than the specifications of the expanded Panama Canal.
+They were dubbed Very Large Containerships since they were bigger than the specifications of the expanded Panama Canal.
 This new class was particularly demanding for port infrastructures as their draught exceeded 15 meters and a width of 22 containers across.
-The number of ports capable of handling VLCS is limited, particularly ports in river deltas that can face access channels constraints.
+The number of ports capable of handling VLCS is limited, particularly ports in river deltas that can face access channel constraints.